Norway–Sweden relations

 Norway and Sweden have a very long history together.
 They were both part of the Kalmar Union between 1397 and 1523, and a personal union between 1814 and 1905.
 The countries established diplomatic relations in 1905, after the dissolution of the union.

-Sweden has an embassy in Oslo and 14 consulates, in Ålesund, Arendal, Bergen, Bodø, Hamar, Hammerfest, Kirkenes, Mandal, Moss, Narvik, Porsgrunn, Stavanger, Tromsø and Trondheim.
+Sweden has an embassy in Oslo and 14 honorary consulates, in Ålesund, Arendal, Bergen, Bodø, Hamar, Hammerfest, Kirkenes, Mandal, Moss, Narvik, Porsgrunn, Stavanger, Tromsø and Trondheim.
 Norway has an embassy in Stockholm and three consulates, in Gothenburg, Malmö and Sundsvall.